Carnect/How-to/Search/city-search.md

 If you want to offer a map for downtown search you can use different endpoints of Carnect's SOAP API.

-1. You should make a search for all cities in a country.
+1. You should make a search for all cities in a selected country.
-2. Select the city you want to do the downtown search
+2. Select from the response the city for which you want to do the downtown search
-3. Make a location search
+3. Make a location search for the selected city
-4. Select a Location you want to search for offers.
-Or iterate over the selected list of locations.
+4. Select a car rental location for which you want to search for offers.
+   Or iterate over a selected list of car rental locations.

 ## City search ##